1LStopBudapest/NanoTuplePlot/README.md

 ```

+For the signal sample, give the sample name like T2tt_500_490.
+T2tt is the name of the signal (though its 4 body but saved bt this name), the fist value is stop mass and the next one is neutralino.

 Likewise, run RatioPlot.py to make Ratio plots.
 This is for shape comparison so for now, histograms are unit normalised.
 More option can be added later.

 ```